Textures

 image.crossOrigin = "";

-A mipmap is a collection of smaller versions of a texture that is used to render a texture at different sizes.
-A mip is one level of a mipmap.
-The way that the mipmap is generated can be specified with the TEXTURE_MIN_FILTER and TEXTURE_MAG_FILTER parameters.
-The minification filter (which corresponds to the former) is used when drawing anything smaller than the largest mip, and the magnification filter (which corresponds to the latter) is used when drawing anything larger than the largest mip.
+A mipmap is a collection of mips, which are smaller versions of a texture that are used to sample that texture at different resolutions.
+The way that a mipmap is generated can be specified with the minification and magnification filter parameters (TEXTURE_MIN_FILTER and TEXTURE_MAG_FILTER, respectively).
+A minification filter is used when rendering anything smaller than the largest mip, and a magnification filter is used when rendering anything larger than the largest mip.

-Since the magnification filter is used when drawing larger than the largest mip, it can only be NEAREST or LINEAR.
+Since the magnification filter is only used when rendering larger than the largest mip, it can only be NEAREST or LINEAR.

 gl.generateMipmap(gl.TEXTURE_2D);

-Instead of loading texture data from an image, texture data can also be supplied directly from JavaScript.
+Rather than loading texture data from an image, texture data can also be supplied from an array or buffer.
 The way that the data is interpreted depends on the internal format of the texture.
-For example, setting the internal format to R8 causes the texture to expect one eight-bit number per texel (short for texture element; roughly equivalent to a pixel), which it normalizes to a fraction.
+For example, setting the internal format to R8 causes the texture to expect one unsigned byte per texel, which it normalizes to color space.
 Each internal format has a corresponding format and data type that must also be specified.
 For example, with an internal format of R8, the format must be set to RED and the data type must be set to UNSIGNED_BYTE.

 gl.pixelStorei(gl.UNPACK_ALIGNMENT, 1);